Important updates

 If you close your account within 14 days of opening it, you won't be charged, and it won't count towards your ISA tax allowance for that year.
 After 14 days, you'll need to withdraw the full amount and pay an early closure fee, which is detailed in your application and product terms and conditions.

-Your eligible deposits held by a UK establishment of Close Brothers Limited are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
-Any deposits you hold above the limit are unlikely to be covered.
+Your eligible deposits held by a UK establishment of Close Brothers Limited are protected up to a total of £120,000 by the Financial Services Compensation Scheme (FSCS), the UK's deposit guarantee scheme.